-This section assesses the potential for the identified construction and/or decommissioning and operational phase impacts, for which pathways exist to European sites, to result in likely significant effects on the relevant European sites.
+This section assesses the potential for the identified construction and operational phase impacts, for which pathways exist to European sites, to result in likely significant effects on the relevant European sites.
 'Likely' in this context is taken to mean 'possible', while a 'significant' effect is one which could undermine the Conservation Objectives of a European site.

 The purpose of AA Screening is to determine those elements of a project regarding which it can be stated, without detailed appraisal, that significant effects on a European site are unlikely.
-In line with case law3, consideration cannot be given at this stage to mitigation measures that are specifically designed to avoid likely significant effects on a European site.
+In line with case law4, consideration cannot be given at this stage to mitigation measures that are specifically designed to avoid likely significant effects on a European site.
 However, standard measures that are inherent to the project design can be considered at this stage as long as they were not specifically designed to protect any European sites.
+The test of likely significant effects in this section is therefore necessarily a high-level appraisal, with a precautionary approach adopted when reaching a conclusion.